confluentinc/examples/ccloud/README.md

 # Overview

-This Confluent Cloud demo showcases Hybrid Kafka Clusters for Bridge to Cloud: moving from Self-Hosted to Confluent Cloud.
+This Confluent Cloud demo showcases a hybrid Kafka deployment: one cluster is a self-managed cluster running locally, the other is a |ccloud| cluster.
 Data streams into topics both a local cluster and a cluster in Confluent Cloud, and Replicator copies the on-prem data to Cloud so that stream processing can happen in the Cloud.

 Note: if you are looking for code examples of producers writing to and consumers reading from Confluent Cloud, or producers and consumers using Avro with Confluent Schema Registry, checkout the [clients subdirectory of examples](../clients).
 It provides client examples written in various programming languages.